PinballY/PinballY-Addons-and-Examples/command_example/README.md

 # command Example

-This is one of the simplest scripts - perfect for you to get in touch with java script & PinballY It simply adds "Table Setup" to the regular menu instead of the Operator Menu You can find many predefined commands here: http://mjrnet.org/pinscape/downloads/PinballY/Help/Commands.html
+This is one of the simplest scripts - perfect for you to get in touch with java script & PinballY.

+It simply adds "Table Setup" to the regular menu instead of the Operator Menu.

+You can find many predefined commands here: http://mjrnet.org/pinscape/downloads/PinballY/Help/Commands.html